Tower Division, Suffolk

 Tower Division is an electoral division in Suffolk which returns two county councillors to Suffolk County Council.

+Geography

 It is made up of the central and North West Bury St Edmunds and consists of the West Suffolk council wards of Miden, St Olaves, Tollgate, and Abbeygate along with a small part of Westgate ward between the River Linnet, Hospital Road, and Petticoat lane.